 Puttygen is used to generate ssh public and private keys for putty.
-We can use a different type of encryption algorithms bit sizes and ssh versions.
+We can use a different type of encryption algorithm bit sizes and ssh versions.
 In this tutorial, we will look at useful examples of puttygen.

 puttygen is provided with putty packages most of the Linux distributions like Ubuntu, Debian, Fedora, CentOS, RedHat.

 Windows binaries are provided with the following URL.

 The syntax of puttygen is like below. puttygen is a simple command where there are two parameters named KEYFILE, OPTIONS.

 OPTIONSare used to specify size, output key file, etc.